NWVCIL Logo

 Medically reviewed by Sarah Mitchell, LCSWLast reviewed: April 2026

-Our directory lists 5 methadone clinics across Arkansas, with the largest concentrations in Jonesboro (1), Texarkana (1) and Little Rock (1).
+Our directory lists 11 methadone clinics across Arkansas, with the largest concentrations in Little Rock (1), Springdale (1) and Texarkana (1).

 Methadone is a long-acting opioid medication used to treat opioid use disorder by eliminating withdrawal symptoms and cravings without producing a high.
 It is dispensed through federally certified Opioid Treatment Programs (OTPs) under strict SAMHSA and state regulations.